Board of Directors and Economic Development Officer

 Mark holds a Bachelor of Mathematics from The University of Waterloo and is a licensed Tool & Die Maker.

-CHRIS McLAUGHLIN sits on the EDCNS Board of Directors as an ex-officio member representing NSCFDC.
-Chris is the President and General Manager of the North Simcoe Community Futures Development Corporation (NSCFDC), an organization supported by the Federal Economic Development Agency of Southern Ontario serving the Towns of Midland and Penetanguishene, the Townships of Springwater, Tay and Tiny, and the Beausoleil First Nation located on Christian Island.
+CHRIS McLAUGHLIN sits on the EDCNS Board of Directors representing North Simcoe Community Futures Development Corporation (NSCFDC) as General Manager of NSCFDC, an organization supported by the Federal Economic Development Agency of Southern Ontario serving the Towns of Midland and Penetanguishene, the Townships of Springwater, Tay and Tiny, and the Beausoleil First Nation located on Christian Island.
 NSCFDC supports local economic development by providing entrepreneurs with access to capital – administering a $4-million dollar local investment fund, business coaching and mentoring, as well as assisting in the development of strategic plans for local municipalities and organizations.

 MIKE ROSS represents the Town of Midland where he serves as Deputy Mayor. (biography to come)